ByronBenton/ByronBenton/README.md

 ## Hello 👋.
 My name is Byron Benton and I have an affinity for creating.
 My specialties include data-driven product development, strategic decision-making and writing code.
 I push my comfort level in an attempt to get better each and every day.
-Currently, I'm familiar with HTML, CSS and JavaScript but my plan is to learn Python in the immediate future.

 😄 Pronouns: He/Him
-🌱 I’m currently learning: HTML and CSS with plans to learn Python in the future.
+🌱 I’m currently learning HTML and CSS with plans to learn Python in the future.
+👯 I’m looking to add to the community.
+🤔 I’m looking for a difference of opinion.
 ⚡ Fun fact: I love to workout and practice amateur videography and photogrpahy.